 - 1. An earned DO degree from a COCA-accredited college of osteopathic medicine; - 2.
-An unrestricted medical license at some time in their career, and free of disciplinary actions or sanctions while licensed; - 3.
-AOA or ABMS board certification at some time in their career; and - 4.
+An unrestricted medical license at some time in his/hertheir career, and free of disciplinary actions or sanctions while licensed; - 3.
+AOA or ABMS board certification at some time in his/hertheir career; and - 4.
 At least five years of proven experience within the last ten years in academic leadership roles that includes budget management authority.